hitchdev/hitchkey/README.md

 # HitchKey

-HitchKey is a python task runner designed to run project tasks like building code, running tests, generating docs, linting, reformatting and triggering deployments.
+HitchKey is a multiplatform project python task runner.

+It can tie together building code, running tests, generating docs, linting and any other automated tasks under one command line interface environment running in docker, either in windows, mac or linux.

 It runs ad hoc tasks from a file called key.py with an isolated, self-updating python 3 virtualenv.
 Installing packages for use by your tasks is as simple as adding their names in the requirements file and running your task.

-It is unique as a task runner in that it attempts to *only* be a task runner and provides a means to *install* tools to build code, connect to servers, etc. rather than attempting to do so itself.

 It is especially well suited to team projects as the project can be used to build consistent development environments and